surajp92/surajp92/README.md

 ### Hi there 👋

 I'm Suraj and
-* :telescope: I'm a machine learning researcher interested in developing physics-constrained deep learning models for complex scientific problems
+* :telescope: I'm a machine learning researcher interested in developing learning models for complex scientific problems.
-* :runner: I try to run everyday to stay in shape :muscle:
+* :runner: I try to run and do strength training to stay in shape :muscle:

 ### Tech Stack